COVID-19 Business Resources

 - Executive Orders

 - 100-Day Plan

-Get Ready, Surprise Businesses!
-Starting July 6, local businesses may apply for up to $10K from the Maricopa County Small Business Relief Grant Program to recover COVID-19 expenses/losses.
+Starting August 17, local businesses may apply for up to $25K from the Maricopa County Small Business Relief Program to recover COVID-19 expenses/losses.
+The grants will be administered by the Arizona Communities Foundation.
 To assess your qualifications, prepare for application questions, & gather required documentation, read more...